jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 Profiling (with [perf](https://en.wikipedia.org/wiki/Perf_(Linux))) showed that such tricks made a big difference --- compared to the obvious implementations with arrays and loops, these functions require very few CPU instructions and contain few or no branches, which allows the CPU to keep its [instruction pipelines](https://en.wikipedia.org/wiki/Instruction_pipelining) full.

-# Layers and MapReduce for Parallelism
+# Appendix B: Layers and MapReduce for Parallelism

 The next challenge is that we can't keep the whole `closed` set in memory.
 To break up the state space into manageably sized pieces, we can use the following property of the game: *The sum of the tiles on the board increases by either 2 or 4 with each move.* This property holds because merging two tiles does not change the sum of the tiles on the board, and the game then adds either a `2` or a `4` tile. [^property-3]